jessica1338/LinTIMaT/README.md

 ![method_overview](images/method_overview.PNG)

 In this github repository, we provide the example code to reconstruct similar zebrafish lineage tree listed in the paper.
-We also provide the code for visualizing the tree in the paper.
+We also provide the code for visualizing the trees in the paper.

 The raw dataset is take from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE105010.